suncoin-network/suncoin/README.md

 bash suncoin_install.sh
 ```
 You will need *masternodeprivkey* during installation.
 Once installed, go back to your local wallet and start masternode by clicking **Start Alias** button in Masternodes tab.

+If you want sentinel to run up immediately, you must reboot after successful installation.

 ## Usage:
 ```